Estimated reading time: 6 minutes

-Organizational transparency can be defined as: exposing as much organizational information, operational process data and decision-making as possible to internal and external stakeholders.
+Business transparency can be defined as exposing as much organizational information, operational process data, and decision-making as possible to internal and external stakeholders.

-Organizational transparency can lead to effective and efficient organizational behavior and outcomes.
+Business transparency can lead to effective and efficient organizational behavior and outcomes.
 Many leaders suggest that transparency is necessary to achieve a level of success within an organization.
-Admiral Thad Allen, former Commandant of the United States Coast Guard explained that, “Transparency of information breeds self-correcting behavior” (as cited at Georgetown University Commencement, 2015).
+Admiral Thad Allen, former Commandant of the United States Coast Guard explained that “Transparency of information breeds self-correcting behavior” (as cited at Georgetown University Commencement, 2015).

 During his first days in office, President Barack Obama communicated that his administration would be a transparent administration and Former President Abraham Lincoln expressed similar admirations suggesting that transparency puts a leader in a position of strength; conversely, non-transparency breeds weakness.

 Despite the emphasis leaders place on organizational transparency, many public and private sector organizations struggle with the notion.
 Research suggests that the lack of leadership integrity, organizational culture, and the inability to communicate effectively through interpersonal communication skills are inhibitors to organizational transparency.